Autonomous-Resilient-Cyber-Defence/PrimAITE/README.md

 - The ability to model a relevant platform / system context;

-- The ability to model key characteristics of a platform / system by representing connections, IP addresses, ports, traffic loading, operating systems, services and processes;
+- The ability to model key characteristics of a platform / system by representing connections, IP addresses, ports, traffic loading, operating systems and services;

 - Operates at machine-speed to enable fast training cycles.